-- a rental property - collectables (for example, jewellery, art, antiques and collections), and - assets for personal use (for example, a boat you use for recreation). - For these, see the Guide to capital gains tax 2008 (NAT 4151).
+- a rental property - collectables (for example, jewellery, art, antiques and collections), and - assets for personal use (for example, a boat you use for recreation). - For these, see the Guide to capital gains tax 2009, available only on our website.

 PUBLICATIONS AND SERVICES